arnaujc91/arnaujc91/README.md

-### Hi there 👋
+### Hi there, I am Arnau 👋

 ---

-### About Me :
+### About Me:

-I'm Arnau, a machine learning engineer with a background in theoretical physics.
+I'm a machine learning engineer with a background in theoretical physics.
 I graduated from the Ludwig Maximilian University of Munich, where I delved into the fascinating world of theoretical physics.

 🧠 Passionate about physics and machine learning, I've transitioned into the realm of artificial intelligence, contributing to open-source projects and leveraging my skills to solve real-world problems.